 After completing a BA in Media and Cultural Studies in Edinburgh in 2006 and a degree in Circus Arts in Berlin in 2011 (specialising as a flyer of hand to hand and dance acrobatics) she continued to work as a duo in various group creation projects throughout Europe.

 While simultaneously collaborating with other artists, in 2014 Ana decides to create her first solo full-length piece "I am (k)not".
 With this piece, she positions herself for the first time as the author of her own full-length stage work.
-In 2017, she teams up with Jeanine Ebnöther Trott, to create a duo piece, entitled "décorps d'intérieur" (ongoing creation), a work that aims to raise questions about the ethics of communication, how people use each other, and portrays a new way of caring for and relating to each other - and thus, to ourselves.
+In 2017, she teams up with Jeanine Ebnöther Trott, to create a duo piece, entitled "décorps d'intérieur" (ongoing creation).
+In 2018, this project gets pre-selected by the Circus Next Platform (platform for emerging artists in the field of contemporary circus).